Some clients are nervous about using social media for business use.

 Caution: It can take a while to create an active social media account.

-This sounds like a lot of work, can’t I just use Facebook?
+“It sounds like a lot of work, can’t I just use Facebook?

-What can we post about?
+What can we post?

 I’m still concerned about the privacy thing!

 Finally, if you are worried about complaints from unhappy customers, or internet trolls, remember that security settings can be changed so that every comment is approved, or the page can become a closed group if there were too many incidents of abuse.
 Admins can delete or edit every comment or post anyway.
-Worst case scenario you can just close the page.
+Worst case scenario, you can close the page.

-We are hoping that this lengthy article helps to provide a tipping point to your complete understanding of the concept of social media marketing.
+We’re hoping that this lengthy article helps to provide a tipping point to your complete understanding of the concept of social media marketing.